Premik/blender_rhubarb_lipsync_ng/dev.md

   * Image width - fixed
   * Animated gifs- reorder to avoid black-images
   * Download images (from releases)
+  * Fix the video tutorials links, convert to table?

 * Mapping wizards
   * Clear - will remove the mapping (delete from the object completly?)